WWPPC/WWPPC-server/docs/grader/classes/Grader.md

 • **app**: `Express`

-Express app (HTTP server) to attach api to
+Express app (HTTP server) to attach API to

 • **path**: `string`

-path of of API
+Path of API

 • **password**: `string`

+Global password for graders to authenticate with

 • **logger**: [`Logger`](../../log/interfaces/Logger.md)